amidav16/React-Social-media-website/README.md

 Additionally i've utilized bootstrap's css to show my understanding of stylization, however i'm aware the course is not frontend focused.

 (Explain what project does, how it is structured and how i implemented it and which technologies i used, pitch sale) (EXPLAIN MY USE OF BABEL7)
+This project creates a social media website, it's structured in which we have 5 react routes, using navbar.
+When navigated to Users you can see a list of users and by pressing their names you can check their displayed information in a different page, there's also a friendship request button however it isn't functional.
+I used React-Router-dom for the navigation.

 To get started start from the root folder and perform: